okTurtles/dnschain/README.md

 DNSChain will fetch the RPC username and password out of Namecoin's configuration file if it can find it.
 If it can't, you'll either need to fix that, or provide `rpcuser`, `rpcpassword`, etc. to it via command line arguments or environment variables.

-The format of the configuration file is similar to INI, and is parsed by the NodeJS [`properties` module](https://github.com/gagle/node-properties).
+The format of the configuration file is similar to INI, and is parsed by the NodeJS [`properties` module](https://github.com/gagle/node-properties) (in tandem with `nconf`).
 Here's a very basic `dnschain.conf`:

     [log]
     level=info